Prediction Markets Are Better Than News for Energy Bets

 3. They Give You Probabilities, Not Just "Maybe"

-News says "Ohio might block datacenter permits."
-A prediction market says "65% chance Ohio blocks new datacenter permit by Q2 2025."
+News says "Ohio might block data center permits."
+A prediction market says "65% chance Ohio blocks new data center permit by Q2 2025."
 The second is actionable.

 4. They're Continuously Updated